wygulmage/xmobar/readme.md

 - After receiving SIGUSR1 xmobar moves its position to the next screen.

-- After receiving SIGUSR2 xmobar repositions it self on the current screen.
+- After receiving SIGUSR2 xmobar repositions itself on the current screen.

 # Configuration